The Distillery podcast explores what motivates the work of Christian scholars and why it matters for theology and ministry.

 Speaker 1 (31:52):

 You've been listening to The Distillery at Princeton Theological Seminary.
-I'm your host, Sherry Oosting.
+I'm your host, Shari Oosting.
 Our editorial and production team includes LaDonna Damon, Armond Banks, Madeline Polhill, and Garrett Mostowski.
 Like what you're hearing, subscribe on your favorite podcast app.
 Even better, share an episode with a friend.
 The Distillery is a production of Continuing Education at Princeton Theological Seminary.
 Thanks for listening.